sawaken/frypan/tutorial/tutorial.md

 end
 ```

-And define a Proc to bind these two Proc if `out` is
+And define a Proc to bind these two Procs if `out` is
 `Hash(:commands => commands, :responses => responses)`.
 ```ruby
 output_processor = proc do |out|